gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 #### `defineDevConfig`

-To configure webpack, open the `webpack.dev.js` file and update the configuration to incorporate the `LOCAL` environment variable and the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) function:
+To configure webpack, open the `webpack.dev.js` file and update the configuration to incorporate the `ISOLATED` environment variable and the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) function:

 ```js !#9,12 remote-module/webpack.dev.js
 // @ts-check